flirble-lb/flirble-dns-server/README.md

 ### Network ports

 By default the DNS server will try to bind to port `8053` meaning that it will happily run as an unprivileged user, but won't respond to DNS queries on the standard port `53`.

 There are several ways around this.
-You could run the process as `root` on Unix-like systems; however this is strongly not recommended.
+One could run the process as `root` on Unix-like systems; however this is strongly not recommended.
 More favorable is to run it as an unprivileged user and use some system firewall function to provide port translation from `53` to, for example, `8053`.

-Also, for testing purposes, programs like `dig` do allow you to specify the port number to use; for example:
+Also, for testing purposes, programs like `dig` do allow the port number to be specified; for example:

 ```
 $ dig @localhost -p 8053 -t any g.l.flirble.org.